mostellar/dotfiles/README.md

 Now using a separate working directory with symlinks created by GNU Stow: https://www.gnu.org/software/stow/manual/stow.html.

+## Installation

+1. Install GNU Stow
+2. Clone dotfiles
+3. IMPORTANT: Create .config folder if it doesn't already exist (otherwise, it will be created as a symlink, meaning future files added there by other apps will be included in the first folder that was stowed)
+4. Stow each directory

 ## TODO
 * Create function/script for more graceful stowing when files already exist.